aroberge/friendly-traceback-docs/docs/html/_sources/adding_exception.rst.txt

 write the corresponding translations using Poedit.
 Each string should represent a single line of text, and end with a single ``\n``.
-In addition, **each such string should start with four spaces.**
-The latter both makes it easier to read the explanation when using an REPL, and allows for automatic embedding with correct formatting in the documentation using Sphinx.

 Add specific information